 We want them to understand English.
 But you must remember that no matter how skilled they become at understanding English, body language is their mother tongue and their most fluent language.

-In my class, to capitalize on this, I teach two languages - English and a form of body language I call gesture cueing (GC).
+In my class, to capitalize on this, I teach two languages - English and hand signals.
 When your hands are busy, if your dog understands English, you can still communicate with your dog.
-When you become skilled at GC and are in an extremely noisy environment, or at a distance from your dog, you can communicate with her through hand signals.
-When she gets old and gray and a bit hard of hearing, you will still be able to communicate clearly with her using GC.
+When you become skilled at hand signals and are in an extremely noisy environment, or at a distance from your dog, you can communicate with her through hand signals.
+When she gets old and gray and a bit hard of hearing, you will still be able to communicate clearly with her using hand signals.

 I teach hand signals first.This goes along with a dog's mother tongue; reading hand signals comes very naturally to them.
 But imagine a 3 year old boy who has just learned how to speak English with a Southern accent.
 How good is he at understanding someone with a thick Spanish accent?
 It would be very difficult for him, because the words don't sound like the ones he knows.